sameerpanjwani/sshfix/context.md

 ## Purpose
 This file tracks what has been done, file-wise, what is pending, what needs testing, and important notes for future development.
 Use this as a quick reference for onboarding, resuming work, or providing context in new chats.

+# Recent Changes and Outstanding Tasks

+- **Backend**: Added `cleanAIResponse` function to robustly parse and clean AI JSON output, ensuring the `json` field is present for valid AI responses even if the model returns slightly malformed JSON.
+Used this function in both `/api/ai` and `/api/servers/:id/chat` endpoints.
+- **Frontend**: Attempted to enable line wrapping in the terminal by setting `lineWrap: true`, but this is not a valid xterm.js option.
+Noted that line wrapping is enabled by default in xterm.js, and the real solution is to use the fit addon and ensure PTY/terminal cols match.
+- **Outstanding**: Remove the invalid `lineWrap` option from `Terminal.tsx` and implement the fit addon for proper resizing and wrapping.
+Also, ensure the backend PTY is resized on frontend terminal resize for best results.
+- **General**: All other recent fixes for AI chat JSON display, terminal UX, and backend robustness are now in place.

 ---

 ## Backend (Node.js, Express, SQLite)